Alan Alda: 1972–1983: M*A*S*H and acclaim

+By 1981, he was the highest paid person on a TV show with a contract paying him $225,000 an episode ($5.4 million per season).

-In his 1981 autobiography, Jackie Cooper (who directed several early episodes) wrote that Alda concealed a lot of hostility beneath the surface, and that the two of them barely spoke to each other by the time Cooper's directing of M*A*S*H ended.
+In his 1981 autobiography, Jackie Cooper, who directed several early M*A*S*H episodes, wrote that Alda concealed a lot of hostility, and that the two of them barely spoke by the end of Cooper's tenure.

-During his M*A*S*H years, Alda made several game-show appearances, most notably in The $10,000 Pyramid and as a frequent panelist on What's My Line? and To Tell the Truth.
-He also wrote and starred, in the title role, in the 1979 political drama film The Seduction of Joe Tynan.
+During his M*A*S*H years, Alda made several game-show appearances, most notably on The $10,000 Pyramid, and as a frequent panelist on What's My Line? and To Tell the Truth.
+He also starred in films including the 1978 comedy films Same Time, Next Year and California Suite, and wrote and starred in the title role of the 1979 political drama film The Seduction of Joe Tynan.
 His favorite episodes of M*A*S*H are "Dear Sigmund" and "In Love and War".
 In 1996, Alda was ranked 41st on TV Guide's 50 Greatest TV Stars of All Time.

 Writing and directing credits

-The following is a list of M*A*S*H episodes written and/or directed by Alda.

-1980s
+1984–1999: Established actor

 Alda's prominence in M*A*S*H provided him a platform to speak out on political topics.
 He has been a strong and vocal supporter of women's rights and the feminist movement.
 He co-chaired, with former First Lady Betty Ford, the Equal Rights Amendment Countdown campaign.
 In 1976, The Boston Globe dubbed him "the quintessential Honorary Woman: a feminist icon" for his activism on behalf of the Equal Rights Amendment.

-Alda played Nobel Prize–winning physicist Richard Feynman in the play QED, which had only one other character.
-Although Peter Parnell wrote the play, Alda both produced and inspired it.
-Alda has also appeared frequently in the films of Woody Allen, and was a guest star five times on ER, playing Dr. Kerry Weaver's mentor, Gabriel Lawrence.
-During the later episodes, Lawrence was revealed to be in the early stages of Alzheimer's disease.
-Alda also had a co-starring role as Dr. Robert Gallo in the 1993 TV movie And the Band Played On.

-During M*A*S*H's run and continuing through the 1980s, Alda embarked on a successful career as a writer and director, with the ensemble dramedy, The Four Seasons being perhaps his most notable hit.
-Betsy's Wedding is his last directing credit to date.
+During M*A*S*H's run and continuing through the 1980s, Alda embarked on a successful career as a writer and director, with the ensemble comedy drama, The Four Seasons (1981) being perhaps his most notable hit.
 After M*A*S*H, Alda took on a series of roles that either parodied or directly contradicted his "nice guy" image.
 He then partnered with producer Martin Bregman on various films, first with an agreement at Universal Pictures in 1983, then it was moved to Lorimar Motion Pictures in 1986.
+In 1988, Alda starred opposite Ann-Margret in the marital comedy A New Life.
+He also appeared frequently in the films of Woody Allen, beginning with Crimes and Misdemeanors (1989).